sudodoki/gitter-data/README.md

 # gitter-data

-This is a CLI tool to dump selected REPO related rooms messages in Gitter you are part off.
+This is a CLI tool to dump selected REPO related rooms messages in Gitter you are part off to csv.
 Gitter API limits messages to 5000 most recent per room.

 ![](http://g.recordit.co/PumFa6fB2H.gif)
 or fancy [video](https://www.youtube.com/watch?v=NkvmQLKfPZo)